Linguist, explorer, food lover

 How humility is transforming my relationships - and teaching me to be kinder to myself

 Do you ever feel entirely alone amongst a group of people?
 Felt unsure of who you are, and how to connect to others?
 I do all the time, and here's my take on a way to move forward.

 Was it fair to tell students to come back to university?

 Care homes and hospitals were the eye of the media-storm when the first wave of coronavirus hit the UK, but universities and students have been at the heart of the controversy surrounding this second wave.

 How an orchestra on the brink of death revived the world.

 This is the story of a symphony which sang of hope and humanity across the decades.
 Leningrad, Dmitri Shostakovich’s seventh symphony, embodied the spirit of resistance from its very conception, but it is the individuals embroiled in its history who are the true inspiration behind this message.

+When did the food we eat become boring, stressful and tiresome?
 My earliest memories of eating take place at my grandparents’ house.
 Grampy’s speciality was eggs, toast cut into strips, served with a side of peas.
 To my childish delight and confusion, these strips of toast were called 'soldiers'.
 I remember him sitting next to me, telling me to eat the peas one at a time because they were too hot.
 To me, his word was gospel and for years I obediently impaled my peas individually - much to my parents’ despair, as they would impatiently wait for me to finish my meals.